 Students studying in our CBA Fast Track and DBA programs may qualify to apply to a degree program at a partner institution such as Royal Roads and the MGB Program at UVic.

-Students can complete any number of approved Professional Development Certificates (PDC) within their CBA or DBA programs.
-Students may not retroactively receive a Professional Development Certificate if all courses are already completed.
+Students can complete any number of approved Micro-certificates within their CBA or DBA programs.
+Students may not retroactively receive a Micro-certificate if all courses are already completed.

 Students can transfer between programs once.
 Request must be submitted in writing to firstname.lastname@example.org.
 A request to transfer must be received prior to the start date of your final term in your current program of study.